lueck/scannedb-ok/README.md

 	zuführen, ſondern läßt ſchon ein qualitatives Verhalten der

 As you can see, some lines have gotten longer--because the syllable division has been repaired.
 The log file reports this:

 	Joining "Ge" and "ſchmacks".
 	Joining "Ver" and "hältniſſes".
+	Unable to repair: "im" and "Sichverzehren".
+	Unable to repair: "iſt" and "zweigetheilt".
 	Joining "regel" and "mäßig".
+	Unable to repair: "und" and "Ohren,".
+	Unable to repair: "Be" and "mächtigung".
+	Unable to repair: "be" and "griffsgemäßes".
+	Unable to repair: "Werk" and "zeuge".
+	Unable to repair: "ſich" and "zurückkehrende".
+	Unable to repair: "den" and "Naturerſcheinungen.
+	".
+	Unable to repair: "iſt" and "b)".
+	Joining "be" and "trachtet".
+	Joining "to" and "tale".
 	Joining "Tota" and "lität".
+	Joining "Unter" and "ſchiede".
 	Joining "To" and "talität".
 	Joining "geſetz" and "mäßige".
 	Unable to repair: "Quan" and "titativen".
 	Joining "äu" and "ßerliche".
+	Unable to repair: "zurück" and "zuführen,".

-`Quantitativen` was not in the word pool, so the bigram wasn't joined together.
+`Quantitativen` and `Bemächtigung` were not in the word pool, so the bigrams weren't joined together.

 If you use the `-C` option, you will get a pure linearization, without line categorization.
 Comparing the outputs you can see that an capital